daattali/beautiful-jekyll/_posts/2017-07-16-second-post.md

 10. I now have a `username.github.io` folder locally.
 Checking my website by serving it locally made me see that I needed to change some configuration settings in `_config.yml`, such as the url and baseurl.
 I then pushed these changes to GitHub.

 Everything worked for me after this.
 My old website can still be accessed [here](http://alonavarshal.com/oldsite/).
+Some of the links to images may not be working anymore.